Test and Trace

 After 10 days, you can stop self-isolating – unless you still have a high temperature, in which case you should carry on self-isolating until it's back to normal.
 You do not need to carry on self-isolating after 10 days if you still have a cough or a change or loss of your sense of taste or smell, as these symptoms may last for several weeks after the infection has gone.

-Anyone in your household or support bubble will also need to self-isolate for 10 days from the start of your symptoms or from the day the test was carried out if there were no symptoms.
-If they develop symptoms themselves then they should order a test straight away.
-If the test comes back positive, then they will need to self-isolate for 10 days from when they first developed symptoms.
+Anyone in your household also needs to self-isolate for 10 days from the start of your symptoms – or from the day the test was carried out, if there were no symptoms.
+If they develop symptoms themselves, they should order a test straight away.
+If the test comes back positive, they need to self-isolate for 10 days from when they first developed symptoms.
 If it comes back negative, then they should continue with the initial 10-day isolation period.